-From the beginning of Putin’s rule, political centralization has been accompanied by economic centralization: from 2000 to 2003 the share of consolidated regional budgets in the consolidated budget of Russia decreased from 45.2% to 40.5% (Klimanov and Lavrov 2004: 113).
+From the beginning of Putin’s rule, political centralization has been accompanied by economic centralization: from 2000 to 2003, the share of consolidated regional budgets in the consolidated budget of Russia decreased from 45.2 percent to 40.5 percent (Klimanov and Lavrov 2004, 113).
 Moreover, as Goncharov and Shirikov have shown, “the current highly centralized taxation system does not allow most of Russia’s regions and municipalities to balance their budgets without external assistance.
 They are dependent on transfers from federal budget or regional budgets, respectively, and in many cases these transfers are the main sources of funding.
 These transfers reached 35% of federal budget expenses in 2008, 36% in 2009, and 38% in 2010” (Goncharov and Shirikov 2013, 34).
 To the end of 2017, more than 40 of Russia’s regions had growing budget deficit.
 There is every reason to assert that economic centralization is inefficient from the point of view of economic growth, since it substantially constraints it.
 In Russia’s system only a few regions have sufficiently strong local competitive advantages and are able to cope with globalization pressures - these were the capital cities of Moscow and St Petersburg, regions with abundant natural resources, as well as some border regions.
 Almost all other regions are not competitive enough, and do not provide economic growth.

 Alternative Economic Models of Conservative Modernization

-For centuries Russian rulers have attempted to implement reforms to reach a similar level of economic, technological and military development as its European counterparts (Gerschenkron, 1962).
-In modern Russian debates, the term economic “modernization” most often stands for a ‘catching-up’ plan, that is, an economic program “aimed at bridging the gap between Russia and the most developed countries” (Urnov 2012, 38).
+For centuries, Russian rulers have attempted to implement reforms to reach a similar level of economic, technological and military development as Russia’s European counterparts (Gerschenkron, 1962).
+In modern Russian debates, the term economic “modernization” most often stands for a “catching-up” plan, that is, an economic program “aimed at bridging the gap between Russia and the most developed countries” (Urnov 2012, 38).
 On December 30, 1999, then-Prime Minister Vladimir Putin stated, “It will take us about 15 years and an annual growth of our gross domestic product by 8% a year to reach the per capita GDP level of present-day Portugal or Spain, which are not among the world's industrial leaders.”
 (Putin, 1999)

 Since 1999 the Russian economy grew about 7 percent annually and by 2007 restored the GDP level of 1990.
 According to IMF data, in 2011 Russia overtook Portugal’s 2000 per capita GDP in U.S.-dollar terms.
-However, in 2016, Russia's per capita GDP was still below 50 percent of Portugal's (just below $9000 in Russia and $19800 in Portugal).
+However, in 2016, Russia’s per capita GDP was still below 50 percent of Portugal’s (just below $9000 in Russia and $19800 in Portugal).
 The gaps between Russia and the US both in terms total size of the economy and per capita have been increasing since 1990 (see Figure 2).

 Figure 2 about here